 As the Babylonian Empire consumed the nation of Judah, large numbers of the more educated Jews were taken to Babylon and immersed into Babylonian culture.
-Among them were four young men: Daniel, renamed as Belteshazzar; Hananiah, renamed as Shadrach; Mishael, renamed as Meshach; and Azariah, renamed as Abednego.
+Among them were four young men: Daniel, renamed to Belteshazzar; Hananiah, renamed to Shadrach; Mishael, renamed to Meshach; and Azariah, renamed to Abednego.
 All four of these young men went through a period of training to prepare them for service in the Babylonian government.
 Then they were placed into positions of leadership within that government.

 And that presented a challenge to them.
 These men are all committed to being faithful to God as Jewish believers, while at the same time serving and living in the midst of a pagan culture that did not place any value on the things of God.
 The first few chapters of Daniel are more than simple children’s stories.
 They express how these men managed to be faithful to God, while at the same time serving in the government of Babylon.